Just Got Engaged? The Ten Things You Need to Do First

-I know you've now got a million and one things to do rushing through your head, so here's 10 things you should do after you get engaged- from spreading the news, to finding your perfect wedding suppliers.
+I know you've now got a million and one things to do rushing through your head, so here are 10 things you should do after you get engaged- from spreading the news to finding your perfect wedding suppliers.
 1. Enjoy the moment

 Just enjoy being engaged for a moment.
 Take a week or two to let it sink in and enjoy it together, go out for a meal get a bottle of bubbly and really enjoy this time before putting all over social media.
 After all, once the announcement comes, it's full speed ahead.

 2. Announce Your Engagement